Gender Queer: A Memoir: Sexual imagery

+Censorship

-Censorship and controversy in the United States
+United States

 Gender Queer has been described as being at the center of a larger wave of challenges to books with LGBT content that began in 2021, which has included other books like Lawn Boy and All Boys Aren't Blue.
-The American Library Association ranked it as the most challenged book in 2021, 2022, and 2023, and the second-most challenged book in 2024.
+The American Library Association ranked it as the most challenged book in 2021, 2022, and 2023, the second-most challenged book in 2024, and the third-most challenged book in 2025.

 Kobabe has stated that the book's sales have increased following the challenges, and that the controversy has raised their profile.
 They have urged those who would challenge the book to read it in its entirety, rather than passing judgement based on a small number of images.
 Tara Lehmann, publicity director at Oni Press, said to Publishers Weekly in June 2022 that "selling more copies doesn't fix the intrinsic problem: people are trying to police what others read.
 We are against the banning of books, of any kind" and she added "that Oni supports schools, libraries, and organizations as best it can, but 'our main focus is being supportive of Maia and making sure we're doing the most we can to ensure Gender Queer is available to any and all people who want to read it'."